aijaz/blog/content/posts/2022/05/31/2022-05-31-flask_celery.markdown

 Category: Computers
 Tags: Web, Python, Flask, Celery, Docker

 I've been working on an app that requires users to upload data to a server, where the data is used to create machine learning models.
 The process to create a model takes a lot of time (as much as 3 minutes).
 I don't want to have an HTTP request open for 3 minutes while the model is being created.
 I would rather the server accept the request, send back a response immediately, and queue the task for processing.
 Then the user can poll the server to see if their model is ready.
-I realized that Celery is the perfect tool for me.
+I realized that Celery is the perfect tool for this.
 In this post I write about how I set up Celery and Flask and share sample code.

 <!-- more -->